chihway/imsim2galsim/README.md

 Pre-requisite
 ============================================================

+Install and setup:
+- GalSim

+Will be useful to have:
+- ImSim
+- DM stack

-GalSim, ImSim, and DM stack are all installed use setup script to locate all of these
+Setup script in principle locates all of these before running.

 ============================================================
 How to run